camunda/camunda-bpm-assert/camunda-bpm-assert/README.md

 assertThat(processInstance).hasNotPassed("edit");
 ```

-Assert that a process instance has not passed several specified activities:
+Assert that a process instance has not passed any of several specified activities:

 ```java
 assertThat(processInstance).hasNotPassed("edit", "correct");